GUIDING QUESTION ─

 Michael Wolf's book Informal Solutions: Observations in Hong Kong's Back Alleys

-The book of Informal Solutions was a point of inspiration for me.
+The book of Informal Solutions was a point of inspiration for this project.
 For the residents of Hong Kong, these images are artifacts of their coping mechanisms to deal with high density living.

-My driving question is, how can the merging of collective action and improvisation lead to prepardness for natural disasters?
+My driving question is, how can the merging of collective action and improvisation lead to preparedness for natural disasters?

 ...
 How would those actions lead towards community resilience?